dm262/HelloPlanet/readme.md

 title: create a command line application using C# and Visual Studio.
-description: create a C# “hello <insert your name>” console application
+description: create a C# “hello "my name” console application

 screenshot of the program running
 ![](HelloPlanet/SSprogram.png)